MaxSikorski/HolySpiritOS/automation/CLAW_HUB_STATS_GUIDE.md

 # <img src="logo.svg" width="40" align="center"> Verified ClawHub Stats Automation - Downloads

-This directory contains the logic used to power the live download counters for **HolySpiritOS**.
+This directory contains the logic used to power the live download counters for **🕊️HolySpiritOS**.

 ## 🧠 Technical Architecture: The "Hydration Pierce"